20 Exchange Place: Lower stories

 Another half-flight of curved marble stairs, leading down from the rotunda, connected to the branch banking rooms, whose main entrance was at William and Beaver Streets.
 The lobby from the center of Exchange Place leads to separate elevator banks for the lowest 14 stories, the upper office stories, and the dining rooms on the 51st and 52nd stories.
 This lobby, used as the tenants' lobby, contains colored mosaic panels, as well as details inspired by Native American culture, such as "radial ceiling patterns, eagle motifs, and earth tones".
 There is also a private ground-floor lobby with green-marble decorations.

 The lower stories housed the Canadian Bank of Commerce and the City Bank Farmers Trust Company, which required separate entrances and rooms.
 There were five banking rooms used by the City Bank Farmers Trust Company.
+As of 2016, there was a Works Progress Administration mural behind one of the banking rooms' teller windows.
 The ground level contained a narrow space for the National City Bank, which handled commercial and retail banking clients.
-There was also a securities room at ground level, a transfer room and another securities room in basement level A, and a reserve banking room in basement level B. The basements contained two large vaults each measuring 156 by 52 ft, as well as a smaller vault for overnight storage; the vaults were guarded by doors weighing between 30 and 40 ST. The security system could detect tiny vibrations in the steel and concrete.
+There was also a securities room at ground level, a transfer room and another securities room in basement level A, and a reserve banking room in basement level B. The basements contained two large vaults, each measuring 156 by 52 ft, as well as a smaller vault for overnight storage; the vaults were guarded by doors weighing between 30 and 40 ST. The security system could detect tiny vibrations in the steel and concrete.
 The basement also had a three-man shooting gallery for the vault's guards to practice.
 The Canadian Bank of Commerce occupied the ground level and first story on the Hanover Street side.
 Floor plans indicate that this space had cable and telegraph offices on the Exchange Place side and accountants' offices on the Beaver Street side.

 Upper stories

-The 15th floor was devoted to a telephone exchange. which supposedly could handle over 100,000 calls per day.
+The 15th floor was occupied by a telephone exchange, which could handle over 100,000 calls per day.
 Telephone engineers considered the exchange to be the world's largest, with 37 switchboard operators connecting with 600 trunk lines and 3,600 extensions.
 The rest of the building was similarly technologically advanced.
 For instance, soap was stored in a basement reservoir and pumped to every bathroom sink.
 The offices were connected by an extensive system of pneumatic tubes.
 Wires were concealed within the elevator shaft, beneath the floor surfaces, and within the baseboards of the walls.
 There were dining rooms and kitchens on the 51st and 52nd floors.
-The 57th story was designed as an "observation floor", although it is unknown if the 57th story was ever used in this way.
+The 57th story was designed as an "observation floor", although it is unknown if that level was ever used in this way.